scarlett-de/taxi-data-dbt/README.md

 This project leverages custom dbt macros to simplify and standardize repetitive logic across models.
 For example, the macro get_payment_type_description converts payment type codes into meaningful labels, improving readability and maintainability of SQL.

+## Steps to Build the Pipeline
+### Step 1: Configure dbt Project and Profiles
+Define your dbt_project.yml to set model paths, materializations (e.g., table, view), and dataset targets.

+Set up your profiles.yml to configure connection to BigQuery using your GCP service account and specify the default dataset (trips_data_all).

+### Step 2: Load Seed Data into BigQuery
+Place static lookup CSV files (e.g., taxi_zone_lookup.csv) in the seeds/ folder.

+Run dbt seed to upload these files as tables in BigQuery.

+These seed tables are used to enrich trip data with geographic zone information.

+### Step 3: Develop Staging Models for Raw Data Cleaning
+Write SQL models in the staging/ folder that:

+Clean raw Green and Yellow taxi data.

+Deduplicate rows using window functions.

+Cast columns to correct data types.

+Generate surrogate keys for unique identifiers.

+### Step 4: Create Core Models to Build Fact and Dimension Tables
+Build core models in the core/ folder to:

+Union cleaned Green and Yellow taxi data into a unified fact table.

+Join with dimensional tables such as zones.

+Calculate analytical aggregates like fare percentiles.

+### Step 5: Define and Use Custom Macros
+Develop macros (e.g., get_payment_type_description) in the macros/ folder for reusable SQL logic.

+Use these macros in models to improve maintainability and clarity.

+### Step 6: Run and Test the Pipeline
+Execute dbt build --vars '{is_test_run: false}' to compile, run, and test all models.

+Use dbt run --select <model_name> to run individual models as needed.

+Validate outputs by querying the resulting tables in BigQuery or connected BI tools.

 ## Technologies Used
 dbt (Data Build Tool) — for version-controlled ELT workflows